This oral history video interview is available at the USC Shoah Foundation website through the

 One of the men that Ben and his brother befriended in the labor camp, David Stern from Belgium, then suggested that, should the two brothers survive, they should come to Belgium.
 The boys took his advice and indeed were reunited with their friend, who saw to it that they were well treated.
 In Belgium, Mr. Kawer’s brother married a Jewish camp survivor, originally from Poland.

 Since a cousin of their father’s lived in Costa Rica, the brothers decided to move there.
 On the way to Costa Rica, the brothers stopped in the U.S. where another of their father’s cousins persuaded Ben to stay and his cousin made the necessary arrangements.
 Ben’s brother and sister-in-law continued the trip to Costa Rica.

-In the United States, Mr. Kawer intensively continued his interrupted education, ultimately graduating from Wayne State University.
+In the United States, Mr. Kawer intensively continued his interrupted education, ultimately graduating from Great Lakes College.
 He worked several jobs while establishing an insurance business which became quite successful.
 He became a U.S. citizen in 1953.
 He was married, is now widowed, has three children – a son and two daughters – and five grandchildren, photos were shown.

 Except for his brother, Mr. Kawer’s entire original family – father, mother, sisters, in-laws, nieces and nephews – all perished during the Holocaust.
 He still suffers from the effects of his experiences with recurring bad dreams and vivid memories.

 To view this oral history video interview, please click here.